 About Food Security

-We offer several programs to address food insecurity needs and refer students to a wide variety of community-based resources.
+Student success is largely impacted by health and nutrition, and we recognize the challenge many of our students face accessing affordable and nutritious food.
+Santa Monica College offers several programs to address food insecurity needs and refer students to a wide variety of community-based resources.

 Currently enrolled Santa Monica College Students can complete an application with Student Health Services or the Office of Student Life where the Student Life Counselors verify eligibility.
 Students will then meet with a social worker in Student Health Services to ensure they are connected to all essential resources on campus.